Projects per year

 Keith has delivered seminars, conference speeches, presentations and lectures in the United States, United Kingdom, France, Germany, Iceland, Portugal, Greece, China, Korea, Malaysia, South Africa and Japan.
 His research focuses on the application of strategic brand management techniques within the domains of tourism promotion, export promotion, inward investment attraction, and public diplomacy.
 His research covers the branding of cities and regions as well as nations.

-He has published in Marketing Theory, Journal of Business Research, Tourism Management, Annals of Tourism Research, Place Branding and Public Diplomacy, Journal of Current Japanese Affairs, European Journal of Marketing, Journal of Brand Management, and International Marketing Review.
+He has published in several top journals including Marketing Theory, Journal of Business Research, Tourism Management, Annals of Tourism Research, Place Branding and Public Diplomacy, Journal of Current Japanese Affairs, European Journal of Marketing, Journal of Brand Management, and International Marketing Review.
 His research and consultancy work includes projects conducted on behalf of market-leading consultancies Landor Associates and Burson-Marsteller, Brand Scotland, and Changsha Municipality, as well as innovative research conducted into the field of place branding amongst senior decision-makers and brand consultants on a worldwide basis.
-He is the founder of Brand Horizons consultancy.

 He has advised the United Kingdom Government’s Department for Environment, Food & Rural Affairs (Defra); the Korean Presidential Council on Nation Branding; Brand Scotland; and he has been appointed to the Dundee City Council Brand Group responsible for the branding of Dundee city and region.